circleci/circleci-docs/jekyll/_docs/test-metadata.md

 [django-nose](https://github.com/django-nose/django-nose) test runner.
 We'll do the rest automatically.

-Or if you'd rather use another django test runner, and it's capable of producing XUnit XML files, configure it to output them to the `$CIRCLE_TEST_REPORTS/django` directory (you'll have to create the django directory if your runner doesn't create the destination directory
+Or if you'd rather use another django test runner that is capable of producing XUnit XML files, configure it to output them to the `$CIRCLE_TEST_REPORTS/django` directory (you'll have to create the django directory if your runner doesn't create the destination directory